 This narrative of chemical purity, expounded by chemists, developed by physicians, and translated by publicists, served both to legitimize the waters’ healing properties and to locate them distinctly in Eureka Springs, Arkansas.
 Chemical discourse was thus integrated into an understanding of the springs’ distinctiveness and health-giving capabilities, and it was done so with a vernacular medical awareness in mind.
 That being said, not everything needed to be translated; not all of the chemical and medical language was stripped away in explanations of the chemists’ findings.
 Chemists, doctors, and the average person all understood the concept of purity in much the same way.
 And though they may have been using slightly different language at times, the narratives of healthfulness that physicians and patrons employed were often strikingly similar.

 This is evident in one of the few post-1885 samples of testimonials, found in the booklet published in 1903 that opened this chapter.
-Ten pages at the end of the sixty-fivepage publication contain twenty-nine accounts of healing at the springs.
+Ten pages at the end of the sixty-five-page publication contain twenty-nine accounts of healing at the springs.
 Most tell the same story their counterparts from the springs’ first marketing publications did.
 An ill individual, marked for death by his doctors, comes to Eureka in a last ditch effort to restore his or her health and is gloriously successful.
 With far more frequency than earlier brochures, however, these accounts contain references to the purity of the water, the primary accolade it was awarded by interpreters of its chemistry.
 James Ashby of Chicago is quite characteristic.
 He took the water’s purity to be the reason for its health-giving effects when it cured a coworker’s cancer; “I prize the water of some of the springs so highly on account of its purity that I have it shipped to me here in cases for regular use…” This indicates that patients were imbibing and integrating a piece of the chemists’ discourse on Eureka Springs’s water into their own; the two understandings were overlapping and creating one another as opposed to existing in isolation or being passed from one party to another indiscriminately.

 Another example of chemical knowledge seeping into popular discourse can be found in the testimonial of W. E. Jones of St. Louis, Missouri, who wrote in November of 1900 of his wife’s trip to the springs after a debilitating bout of typhoid fever.